chevereto/vps/README.md

 * Click on the installer URL at the end of the process

+## Notes

+On the server:

+* The default web root is located at `/var/www/html`
+* The MySQL root password is saved at `/root/.mysql_password`
+* To configure HTTPS run `certbot --apache -d example.com -d www.example.com`

+IMPORTANT:

+* Secure your database by running `mysql_secure_installation`
+* Setup email delivery at `http://localhost/dashboard/settings/email`

 ## Troubleshooting

 * `E: Unable to lock directory /var/lib/apt/lists/`